Top 9 Plumbing Industry Trends to Watch for in 2026

 6. Innovations in Pipe Materials and Designs

-In particular, the trend toward sustainability is creating momentum for innovations in the piping materials and designs, with a focus on enhancing durability, performance, and longevity.
+In terms of recent innovations in plumbing product development, the trend toward sustainability is creating momentum for innovations in the piping materials and designs, with a focus on enhancing durability, performance, and longevity.
 This includes things like flexible cross-linked polyethylene, corrosion-resistant materials, and recycled components that can contribute to sustainability.

 Customers are interested in products that are more durable, reducing the risk of leaks, optimizing water consumption, and minimizing ongoing maintenance needs.
 For DIY homeowners, they’re also drawn to piping materials that are easier to install, reducing the risk of error when taking on their own home improvement projects.